hailelagi/hailelagi.com/content/notes/call-me-maybe-lol.md

 There are bugs here, just depends on who's definition you like.

-## 7. [BONUS] - Raft
+## 7. [BONUS ROUND] - Raft

 This one isn't strictly part of the challenges as presented, but it exists in maelstrom, and who doesn't want to build a tiny raft without the overhead of setting up all the networking and test stuff?

-raft refresher consensus deep dive etc
+We just saw a `read-committed` distributed key value store, that's neat.

+It would be best if you have seen: https://thesecretlivesofdata.com/raft/

+Or played with the visualisation here: https://raft.github.io/

+We want stronger guarantees! -- we want a distributed, linearizable key-value store using the Raft consensus algorithm.
+Kinda like etcd but bad :)

 ![Gyomei Himejima - Good for you for seeing it through](/good.png)